-At just 19 years of age Watson made numerous starts at the beginning of his new club career with Bath.
-In 2014, Watson was announced in the England squad for the 6 Nations but did not play.
-Made his test debut off the bench in November 2014 against the All Blacks.
+At just 19 years of age, Watson made numerous starts at the beginning of his new club career with Bath.
+In 2014, he was announced in the England squad for the 6 Nations but did not play.

-Scored a try in Bath's European Challenge Cup final defeat to Northampton in Cardiff, May 2014 and started at full back in Bath's loss to Saracens in the 2015 Premiership final.
+He scored a try in Bath's European Challenge Cup final defeat to Northampton in Cardiff, May 2014 and started at full-back in Bath's loss to Saracens in the 2015 Premiership final.

 He appeared in all five 6 Nations games in the Grand Slam season (2016) and scored the last try of England’s 13 tries in the tournament against France by gathering a Ben Youngs’ grubber kick with deceptive ease and diving over at the corner.

-Watson started all three of the British and Irish Lions matches against New Zealand, he also took his England test tally to 28 in 2017.
+Watson also started all three of the British and Irish Lions matches against New Zealand.

 |2013 - present|